FREE SHIPPING on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The roots of the ancient Scottish name Pyper are found among the people of a tribe known as the Picts.
 Pyper is a name for a person who played the bagpipes.

 The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Pyper has been spelled Piper, Pyper and others.

 This web page shows only a small excerpt of our Pyper research.
 Another 167 words (12 lines of text) covering the years 1457, 1546, and 1667 are included under the topic Early Pyper History in all our PDF Extended History products and printed products wherever possible.